-CYP2C9 poor metabolisers

-Patients who are known, or suspected to be CYP2C9 poor metabolisers based on genotyping or previous history/experience with other CYP2C9 substrates should be administered celecoxib with caution as the risk of dose-dependent adverse effects is increased.
-Consider reducing the dose to half the lowest recommended dose (see section 5.2).

-Hepatic impairment

-Treatment should be initiated at half the recommended dose in patients with established moderate liver impairment with a serum albumin of 25-35 g/l.
-Experience in such patients is limited to cirrhotic patients (see sections 4.3, 4.4 and 5.2).
+Treatment should be initiated at half the recommended dose in patients with established moderate liver impairment with a serumalbumin of 25-35 g/l.
+Experience in such patients is limited to cirrhotic patients.

 Renal impairment

-Experience with celecoxib in patients with mild or moderate renal impairment is limited, therefore such patients should be treated with caution. (see sections 4.3, 4.4 and 5.2).
+Experience with celecoxib in patients with mild or moderate renal impairment is limited, therefore such patients should be treated with caution.

 Method of administration

 Oral use

-Celebrex may be taken with or without food.
+Celecoxib may be taken with or without food.
 For patients who have difficulty swallowing capsules, the contents of a celecoxib capsule can be added to applesauce, rice gruel, yogurt or mashed banana.
 To do so, the entire capsule contents must be carefully emptied onto a level teaspoon of cool or room temperature applesauce, rice gruel, yogurt or mashed banana and should be ingested immediately with 240 ml of water.
 The sprinkled capsule contents on applesauce, rice gruel or yogurt are stable for up to 6 hours under refrigerated conditions (2-8°C).
-The sprinkled capsule contents on mashed banana should be ingested immediately.
+The sprinkled capsule contents on mashed banana should not be stored under refrigerated conditions and should be ingested immediately.

 4.3 Contraindications

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-Known hypersensitivity to sulphonamides.
+Known hypersensitivity to sulfonamides.